ebikatsudon/VTubeStudio/Webcam-Troubleshooting.md

 ## Ask in the VTube Studio Discord

 If none of that helped, please ask in the VTube Studio Discord by creating a support thread.
+When creating a thread, please post your logs.
+The logs (.txt files) can be found in the `Logs` folder next to the `Live2DModels` folder.

 https://discord.gg/VTubeStudio